owlet42/kubeflow-docs/docs/install/tkgs.rst

       # if you run the command locally, visit http://localhost:8080

-Then you use the IP to access vSphere Enterprise Kubeflow in browser.
+Then you use the IP to access Freestone Kubeflow in browser.

     .. image:: ../_static/install-tkgs-login.png

-If you did not make any change to the vSphere Enterprise Kubeflow configurations, the default login credentials are: ``user@example.com / 12341234``.
+If you did not make any change to the Freestone Kubeflow configurations, the default login credentials are: ``user@example.com / 12341234``.

 For the first time you login after deployment, you are guided to namespace creation page.

     .. image:: ../_static/install-tkgs-createNS.png

-Then, the vSphere Enterprise Kubeflow web UI looks like below:
+Then, the Freestone Kubeflow web UI looks like below:

     .. image:: ../_static/install-tkgs-home.png